 Often overlooked as an important ecological feature, the dark night sky is an essential habitat for migrating birds, pollinators of bats and insects, for regulation of plant cycles, and are also important for our human health: Dark skies support our metabolism and immune system functions by providing proper REM sleep.
 The Land Between is the first place heading north where you can see the milky way, and it is home to the First Night Sky Preserve in Canada, the Torrance Barrens, near Gravenhurst.
 Gravenhurst is also the first municipality in Ontario to adopting Night Lighting bylaws.

-Lakes and Fisheries:
+Lakes and Fisheries

 With the incredibly high density of lakes, rivers and wetlands, The Land Between is an important sport fishery.
 Populations of trout, bass, and muskeye draw hundreds of fishermen to the area.
 The Land Between was also important for the American Eel as it sits within the northernmost range for the serpentine fish.
 The Eel swims all the way from the Sargasso Sea, part of the North Atlantic Ocean near Bermuda and the Bermuda triangle, to reach this region.
 Now extirpated from the area, the American Eel was an historic and abundant food source providing unequalled sustenance as well as tools for First Nations and early European settlers.

-Atlantic Coastal Plain Communities:
+Atlantic Coastal Plains communities

-Globally rare marsh communities with sandy or gravely shorelines, have relic species that persisted here for over 10,000 years and have adapted to fluctuating water levels.
+Although the Land Between region is not located on the Atlantic coast, it still has the special habitat required to support Atlantic Coastal Plains species!
+These globally rare marsh communities with sandy or gravely shorelines, have relic species that persisted here for over 10,000 years and have adapted to fluctuating water levels.
 In the fall, these shorelines stand out in shimmers of purple and auburn as the flowers of the Virginia Meadow Beauty emerge.
 Bass Island, Cold Water Lake, Eilean Gowan Island, Big Chute, and Kawartha Highlands Provincial Park are just a few of the Crown Land sites that host Atlantic Coastal Plain species.

 Globally rare habitats found only around the Great Lakes in North America, and in Sweden at the Baltic Sea.
 Here in Ontario, the majority of alvars are found within The Land Between!
 Seemingly desolate, alvars are open and flat areas, with exposed limestone bedrock and very shallow soils.
 Sparse vegetation such as lichens, mosses, herbs and shrubs predominate, and very few trees take hold.
 However, in early summer, scores of unique grassland and rare birds arrive.
 Throughout the summer alvars are buzzing with incredibly diverse insect communities including butterflies, and in the fall, these bare areas alight with an array of colours from flowering wildflowers and prairie species.
-Alvars have been called Nature’s rock gardens.

-Barrens, Plains, Scrublands and Savannahs:
+Barrens, Plains, Scrublands and Savannas